-19. CONFLICT OF INTEREST PROHIBITION
+22. CONFLICT OF INTEREST PROHIBITION

-City and Consultant will comply with the requirements of the City's Conflict of Interest Code adopted pursuant to California Government Code §87300 et seq., the Political Reform Act (California Government Code §81000 et seq.), the regulations promulgated by the Fair Political Practices Commission (Title 2, §18110 et seq. of the California Code of Regulations), California Government Code §1090 et seq., and any other ethics laws applicable to the performance of the Services and/or this Agreement.
+City and Consultant will comply with the requirements of all State and Local ethics laws, ordinances, and regulations applicable to the performance of the Services and/or this Agreement, including, but not limited to, the City's Conflict of Interest Code adopted pursuant to California Government Code § 87300 et seq., the Political Reform Act (California Government Code § 81000 et seq.), the regulations promulgated by the Fair Political Practices Commission (Title 2, § 18110 et seq. of the California Code of

+Regulations), California Government Code § 1090 et seq. .
 Consultant may be required to file with the City Clerk a completed Form 700 before commencing performance of the Services unless the City Clerk determines that completion of a Form 700 is not required, pursuant to City's Conflict of Interest Code.
 Form 700 forms are available from the City Clerk.